merenlab/merenlab.org/_includes/_mentorship_data.md

 ![]({{images}}/experience_with_mentor_future-1.png)<!-- -->

-Even after *negative* or *very negative* experiences with a mentor, mantees seem to have moved on with their careers in academia in comparable proportions to those who had positive or very positive experiences.
+Even after *negative* or *very negative* experiences with a mentor, mentees seem to have moved on with their careers in academia in comparable proportions to those who had positive or very positive experiences.
 But these results on careers are to be taken with *two* grains of salt as this survey may be grossly underestimating the number